adobiss/adobiss.github.io/about.md

 My name is Archie Dobiss.
 I'm a Data Scientist with a strong background in data wrangling, bringing over seven years of experience in managing and processing large-scale music royalty datasets, comprising tens to hundreds of millions of rows.

-Skilled in Python and SQL, I utilise Pandas for comprehensive data manipulation and perform lightweight statistical analysis to prepare training data for AI and machine learning aapplications.
+Skilled in Python and SQL, I utilise Pandas, Matplotlib and Seaborn for comprehensive data manipulation and exploration to prepare training data for AI and machine learning applications.

 The 16-week intensive AI Bootcamp at the University of Huddersfield helped me expand my foundational knowledge in AI and machine learning.